 The present charge cycle block of code is not implemented 3 stages charging.
 I use an easier logic in 2 stages.
 It works well.

 I am trying the following logic for implementing the 3 stages charging.

 Future Planning for Charging Cycle :

-The bulk charge begins when solar panel voltage is larger than battery voltage.
+The bulk charge begins when the solar panel voltage is larger than the battery voltage.
 When the battery voltage reaches 14.4V, absorption charge will be entered.
-The charging current will be regulated by PWM signal to maintain the battery voltage at 14.4V for one hour.
+The charging current will be regulated by the PWM signal to maintain the battery voltage at 14.4V for one hour.
 Float charge will then enter after one hour.
 The float stage generates a trickle charge to keep the battery voltage at 13.6V.
 When the battery voltage falls below 13.6V for 10mins, the charging cycle will be repeated.